India is estimated to have at least 200,000 to 300,000 children with severe visual impairment.

 The Academy is a residential school for both boys and girls, who struggle with various levels of visual impairment.
 Currently, it houses about 35 children.

-Our dreams include expanding this school to support more than 100 children.
+Our dreams include expanding this school to support many more children.

 We are creating a road to hope and possibility.
 We are providing our children with all the academic and other essential support they need to succeed.
 We have watched with pride as they become self -determined and invested in their education.We approach this work with a fierce determination to succeed.